Trump: Dems have turned border into 'Disneyland,' says Perry Mason needed to win court fights

 "We’re moving people out so fast," he added.
 "The problem is we have to register them, we have to bring them to court.
 Another country just says sorry, you can’t come into our country and they walk them out.
 In our country you have to bring them to court, you have to have Perry Mason involved, I mean, you know, it’s all legal.
 You have lawyers standing at the border, our people, lawyers, wise guys standing at the border, signing people up."

-Trump added: "Every time they catch a cold they try and blame Border Patrol.
-It’s a disgrace what’s going on, and it could be solved in 15 minutes if the Democrats would give us the votes, it would be over. "
+Trump continued: "Every time they catch a cold they try and blame Border Patrol.
+It’s a disgrace what’s going on, and it could be solved in 15 minutes if the Democrats would give us the votes, it would be over."

-PROGRESSIVES POLITICIZE DEATH OF MIGRANT GIRL IN BORDER PATROL CUSTODY, EVEN THOUGH SHE HADN'T HAD WATER FOR DAYS PRIOR TO ARREST
+PROGRESSIVES RUSH TO POLITICIZE DEATH OF MIGRANT GIRL IN BORDER PATROL CUSTODY

-During the dramatic broadcast live from the southern border, anchor Maria Bartiromo interviewed several purported family units -- including ones with small children -- as border agents apprehended them.
+During the dramatic broadcast live from the southern border, anchor Maria Bartiromo interviewed several purported family units -- including groups with small children -- as border agents apprehended them.

-Once broadly panned by progressives as mere conservative hysteria amid the president's push for border wall funding, the humanitarian crisis at the border has become an issue too large to ignore.
+Once broadly panned by progressives as mere conservative hysteria amid the president's push for border wall funding, the humanitarian crisis at the border has become too apparent even for some partisans to ignore.
 The New York Times ran a story earlier this month entitled, "The U.S. Immigration System May Have Reached a Breaking Point," which noted that immigration courts are handling nearly 900,000 cases that each take an average of 700 days to process.

-In the meantime, while their cases are pending, the family units are increasingly being dropped off at remote bus stations -- largely because of the 1993 Flores consent decree, which prohibits detaining migrant children for more than 20 days.
+In the meantime, while their cases are pending, the family units are increasingly being dropped off at remote bus stations -- largely because of the 1993 Flores consent decree, which legally prohibits detaining migrant children for more than 20 days.

+"It's a system Congress can fix -- and they don't get off their ass."

 "What we need is new laws that don’t allow this so when somebody comes in we say sorry, you got to go out. . ...
 We have a court system with 900,000 cases behind it.
 They have a court that needs to hear 900,000 cases," Trump said, referring to overloaded immigration and asylum courts.
-"It's a system Congress can fix -- they don't get off their ass."
+"It's a system Congress can fix -- and they don't get off their ass."

 Trump called the situation at the border like "Disneyland" now that purported family units cannot be separated for sustained periods.
-Under the administration's "no-tolerance policy," adults who crossed the border with children were charged with illegal entry into the U.S. -- and, afterwards, had to be separated from minors under the Flores decree.
+Under the administration's "no-tolerance policy," adults who crossed the border with children were charged with illegal entry into the U.S. -- and, shortly afterwards, had to be separated from minors in their group under the Flores decree.

 "We -- we go out and we stop the separation," Trump said.
 "The problem is you have 10 times more people coming up with their families.
 It’s like Disneyland now.
 You know, before you’d get separated so people would say let’s not go up.
 Now you don’t get separated and, you know, while that sounds nice and all, what happens is you have -- literally you have 10 times more families coming up because they’re not going to be separated from their children."